scordite/Guides/compiling_wallet.md

 # Guides wallet compiling

-## Before starting make sure your machine is ready for compiling the files:
+## Before you start make sure the machine is ready for compiling the files:

 $ sudo apt-get update